key4hep/key4hep-tutorials/gaudi_alg_higgs/README.md

 divide the process in two steps.
 The first step is to iterate through the events and select only the muons the pass a cut on Pt.
-A new collection with those muons will be added and used in the main `HiggsRecoil.cpp` to select only eventns with two muons and get the mass.
+A new collection with those muons will be added and used in the main `HiggsRecoil.cpp` to select only events with two muons and get the mass.
 Note that it's possible (and fine) to do this in a single algorithm without intermediate steps, or without saving the intermediate collection with the muons.